|317:30-3-1.||Creation and implementation of rules; applicability|

 (b) The provider must have submitted the claim initially under the timely filing requirements found at OAC 317:30-3-11.

-(c) The provider's resubmission of the claim must be received by the Oklahoma Health Care Authority no later than 24 months from the date of service.
-The only exceptions to the 24 month resubmission claim deadline are the following:
+(c) For dates of service provided on or after July 1, 2015, the provider's resubmission of the claim must be received by the Oklahoma Health Care Authority no later than 12 months from the date of service.
+The only exceptions to the 12 month resubmission claim deadline are the following:

 (1) administrative agency corrective action or agency actions taken to resolve a dispute, or